sodalabsab/cicdcourse/README.md

 - **Create a Project:** Create a project in the Google Cloud Console.
 Projects are the way you organize your Google Cloud resources.

+- **Create an Artifact repository :** Go to the dashboard and seach for "Artifact repository".
+Create one and call it "demo".
+This step requires a billing account that will ask for credit card details.
+It will be for free and after the course you can remove the details.

+- **Create a service account :** This will allow GitHub action to manage the deployment in GCP.
+Go to IAM.
+Create a "Service account" and give it a name - for instance "github-actions".
+The service account need to have several rights, including:
+- Artifact Registry Create-on-Push Writer
+- Artifact Registry Writer
+- Cloud Run Admin
+- Cloud Run Service Agent
+- Service Account Token Creator
+Once it is created, open it and create an access key.
+Select "Keys" in the top menue and "Add key".
+Create a new Json key and download the generated file containing the key.

 ## 2. (Optional) Google Cloud CLI (gcloud)

 - **Install the gcloud CLI:** [https://cloud.google.com/sdk/docs/install](https://cloud.google.com/sdk/docs/install) Follow the instructions for your operating system.